sozalpasan1/scoobydoogame/Design.md

 * **There are going to be multiple different 3D maps.**
 * **You are Scooby-Doo, and you need to eat up a certain amount of Snacks before a monster which is chasing you gets you**
   * Imagine the brainrot backrooms videos, where you’re in a map and you have to run away from the monster, but this time Scooby-Doo (you) is trying to eat all the hidden snacks across the map.
-There will be music emanating from the monster, and as it gets closer to you it gets louder.
+There will be music emanating from the monster, and as it gets closer to you it gets louder.  `How will users know that they are scooby?`
   * While Scooby is running around, there will be a timer counting down from 30 seconds.
 If Scooby eats a snack, the timer resets to 30 seconds.
 The end goal is that Scooby finds Shaggy, and frees him.
 That’s how you win.
-You have to avoid the monster while eating snacks and looking for Shaggy.
+You have to avoid the monster while eating snacks and looking for Shaggy.  `How will this timer be displayed?
+I think it would be cool if users couldn't always see the timer, but there were clocks all around the map that had the time left on them.
+Also dying after some time period doesn't seem much fun, so after 30 seconds there should be something that up the stakes instead of instant death.`
   * Monster should be one of these guys

 !["image"](https://github.com/MiloMessinger/Sean-scoobydoogame/blob/main/image1.png?raw=true)